rubensworks/article-ldtraversal-security-short/content/use-case.md

 she could initiate a query starting from her address book as seed document, and the query engine would follow the links to her contacts, and obtain the names from their respective profiles.
+Some documents may require authentication before they can be accessed, for which Alice's query engine makes use of Alice's identity.
 In all threats throughout this article, we assume that Carol has malicious intentions that Alice is unaware of.